PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

                     Question
                     ^^^
-                    Is using linear approximation to the constraint set enough to ensure constraint satisfaction since the real constraint set is maybe non-convex?
+                    Is using a linear approximation to the constraint set enough to ensure constraint satisfaction since the real constraint set is maybe non-convex?

             .. tab-item:: Question II
                 :sync: key2